josephwb/PhyloTools/README.md

 This will be a place to put various small tools for phylogenetic analysis.

 At the moment, only one tool is here: StripTrease.
-This removes annotations from tree string for program which cannot handle annotations.
+This removes annotations from tree strings for program which cannot handle annotations.

 To compile, simply type: